 Visitors can also indulge in a weekend stay at the recently revamped resort Keswick Hall, which reopened in October after an extensive multi-year renovation and has one of the most luxurious infinity pools we’ve ever seen.
 The new Keswick features a restaurant by acclaimed chef Jean-Georges Vongerichten.
 The chef’s first Virginia restaurant, Marigold, sources produce from the hotel’s farm.

 Distance from DC: Two hours and 30 minutes

-Distance from DC: Three hours
+Distance from DC: About three hours